 I also have a post with the 30 best beaches in Hawaii if you want to explore even more incredible beaches.

-These beaches are often the result of volcanic activity, as the molten lava travels to the ocean and cools down, forming small basalt rocks, which then grind down over time to create the black sand.
-The sand itself is made up of small pieces of obsidian, olivine, and magnetite, among other minerals, giving it a unique texture and hue.
+Black sand beaches are often the result of volcanic activity.
+Molten lava travels to the ocean and cools down, forming small basalt rocks that grind down over time to create black sand.
+The sand is made up of small pieces of obsidian, olivine, and magnetite, among other minerals, giving it a unique texture and hue.

 Before starting, let’s review some black sand beach FAQs.